TAILOR-UoB/new_ways_of_publishing/booksource/introduction/publishing-workflow.md

 delivered in various forms.
 This is visualised by the following figure.[^pub:excl]

-[^pub:excl]: In this roadmap we exclude (1) the process of generating the external resources and (6) the delivery system.
+[^pub:excl]: In this roadmap we do not cover **(1)** the process of generating the external resources and **(6)** the delivery system.
+However, note that the delivery system may have some impact on the formatted artefact, even within the same format.
+For example, hyperlinks should be handled differently for a printed PDF and an online PDF.

 ```{mermaid}
 ---